boringuser/splice/README.md

 # splice
 A library for splicing together sequences of tweens, callbacks, etc. in Unity 3D.

-Spice comes with an integration for LeanTween but could be extended to use any other tweening library, or perform tasks other than tweening.
+Splice comes with an integration for LeanTween but could be extended to use any other tweening library, or perform tasks other than tweening.

 Here's a simple example.
 It scales a game object up and back again, twice.
 At the same time, it waits for the scale to reach 1.5x and then moves the game object to a new position, waits for 2 seconds, and then moves it back.